Black Box Meta-Learning Intrinsic Rewards: Conclusions

 \subsection{Intrinsic vs Extrinsic Rewards}

-This set of experiments evaluates whether there is benefit to be gained in making an RL agent train with learned intrinsic rewards.
-To this end, we compared the success rate of a PPO agent when trained with shaped extrinsic rewards, sparse extrinsic rewards, and intrinsic rewards generated by a meta-learned network (which only has access to the environment's sparse rewards).
+This set of experiments evaluate whether there is benefit to be gained in making a reinforcement learning agent train with learned intrinsic rewards.
+To this end, we compare the success rate of a PPO agent when trained with shaped extrinsic rewards, sparse extrinsic rewards, and intrinsic rewards generated by a meta-learned network (which only has access to the environment's sparse rewards).

-Evaluations were conducted over the ML1-reach, ML1-close-door, and ML1-button-press benchmarks, allowing only 4000 steps of learning.
+Evaluations are conducted over the ML1-reach, ML1-close-door, and ML1-button-press benchmarks, allowing only 4,000 steps of training.
 Figures \ref{fig:contra_extr_curva} and \ref{fig:contra_extr_bar} illustrate the results.
 Both figures demonstrate substantial improvements when training with an intrinsic reward function.
 Figure \ref{fig:contra_extr_curva} evidences the choice of using an RL algorithm that trains with batches of 4 episodes of data (\ref{sec:apend_hyp_tables}).
 It also reflects that making the policy deterministic after training can improve performance in some environments.
-Figure \ref{fig:contra_extr_bar} shows that there is no decline in performance when moving from the tasks in the training set to the test set.
-While this is expected when training with extrinsic rewards (since no meta-learned component is applied), the fact that the same behavior occurs when training with intrinsic rewards indicates that the learned reward network effectively generalizes to new, unseen environments.
+Figure \ref{fig:contra_extr_bar} shows that there is no decline in performance when moving from tasks in the training set to tasks in the test set.
+While this is expected when training with extrinsic rewards (since no meta-learned component is applied and all tasks are sampled from the same distribution), the fact that the same behavior occurs when training with intrinsic rewards indicates that the learned reward network effectively generalizes to unseen environments within the distribution.

-However, the observed benefits do not come without costs.
-The method using intrinsic rewards required having a prior meta-learning phase, which can be computationally costly and is contingent upon having access to training tasks that share structure with those in the test set.